Wikia/guidelines/Process/ProgrammingLanguageSelection.md

 ## Special Purpose Programming Languages

-A special purpose programming language may be used when the scope of the project is self contained and will be limited to 2-3 developers.
+A special purpose programming language may be used when the scope of the project is self-contained and will be limited to 2-3 developers.

 This decision should be reviewed by the architect / Architecture committee.
 See the [decision making